 But what if you don’t want to wipe your computer clean?
-If that’s the case, you’ll need to use a few specific utilities if you want to clean up your computer to bring it back to its near new state.
-This method isn’t always faster than reinstalling Windows, but usually it’s preferable if you don’t want to worry about losing files or you don’t have a handy Windows installation disc.
+If that’s the case, you’ll need to use a few specific utilities if you’re going to clean up your computer to bring it back to its near new state.
+This method isn’t always faster than reinstalling Windows, but it’s usually preferable if you don’t want to worry about losing files or having a handy Windows installation disc.
 Let’s take a look at what you need to get the job done.

 Use Windows Backup and Restore

 Recent versions of Windows, including Windows Vista and 7, include Backup and Restore in the control panel.
-This feature allows you to restore your computer to a previous state using the Open System Restore option, which starts a simple process that essentially undoes your computer back to a previous state. .
+This feature allows you to restore your computer to a previous state using the Open System Restore option, which starts a simple process that nearly undoes your computer back to an earlier state.

-This is easy, but there’s one key issue – you really need a restore point to restore!
-It is not uncommon for a computer to ship with one already configured, but if you or the manufacturer did not do this you will have to use the steps below.
+This is easy, but there’s one key issue – you need a restore point to restore!
+It is not uncommon for a computer to ship with one already configured, but if you or the manufacturer did not do this, you would have to use the steps below.

 Remove unwanted programs

 Most programs can be uninstalled using the Programs and Features tool in the Windows control panel, but some may be stubborn and refuse to uninstall correctly.
-I suggest using Revo Uninstaller , or a similar program, to remove programs that are difficult to remove.
+Using Revo Uninstaller, or a similar program, I suggest removing programs that are difficult to remove.

 Clean up the Windows Registry

-Once you uninstall a program, it’s gone, right?
-In fact, that’s not always the case.
+Once you uninstall a program, it’s gone.
+That’s not always the case.
 Windows consists of a database called the registry that includes information about installed programs, and while uninstalling a program is in theory meant to remove the program’s registry entries.
 That doesn’t always happen.
-A bloated registry can sometimes degrade performance, so it’s a good idea to try and make it look like new.
+A bloated registry can sometimes degrade performance, so it’s a good idea to try and make it look new.

 There are plenty of registry cleaning tools out there, but Wise Registry Cleaner is our top recommendation.
-Regardless of the tool you use, be sure to make a Windows backup (remember Backup and Restore) because there’s always a very small risk of damaging the registry, possibly crippling your computer. .
+Regardless of the device you use, be sure to make a Windows backup (remember Backup and Restore) because there’s always a minimal risk of damaging the registry, possibly crippling your computer.

 Turn off the Startup program